quorn23/piholeparser/RecentRunLogs/README.md

 * The EasyListWithoutElementHidingRules.txt .lst No Longer Exists.
 Mirrored File Deleted.
 * The EasyListWithoutRulesforAdultSites.txt .lst No Longer Exists.
 Mirrored File Deleted.
 * The EasyPrivacyEasyList.txt .lst No Longer Exists.
 Mirrored File Deleted.
-* The EasyPrivacy.txt .lst No Longer Exists.
-Mirrored File Deleted.
 * The EestiCustomSitesFilter.txt .lst No Longer Exists.
 Mirrored File Deleted.
 * The EladKarako.txt .lst No Longer Exists.
 Mirrored File Deleted.
 * The FanboysComplete.txt .lst No Longer Exists.
 Mirrored File Deleted.